-6.4 Risk assessment and management in cyber-physical systems and operational technology
+6.5 Risk assessment and management in cyber-physical systems and operational technology

 We start with a note on security vs. safety.
 While traditional IT security (e.g., corporate desktop computers, devices and servers) may generally take a risk assessment perspective focused on minimising access (confidentiality), modification (integrity) and downtime (availability) within components and systems, the world of cyber-physical systems and Operational Technology (OT) typically has a greater focus on safety.
 These components and systems, also known as Industrial Control Systems (ICSs) underpin Critical National Infrastructure (CNI) such as energy provision, transportation, and water treatment.
 They also underpin complex manufacturing systems where processes are too heavy-duty, monotonous, or dangerous for human involvement.
-As a result, OT risks will more often involve a safety and livelihood by having a direct impact in the physical world.
+As a result, OT risks will more often involve a safety or reliability context due to the nature of failure impacting worker and general public safety and livelihood by having a direct impact in the physical world.
 This is perhaps a prime case for the use of systems-driven methods over component-driven, as the former support the abstraction away from components to high-level objectives (e.g., avoiding death, complying with regulation).
 Taking this view can bridge the security and safety perspective and support discussion on how to best mitigate risk with shared system-level objectives in mind.

 Efforts to continually monitor and control OT remotely have led to increasing convergence of OT with IT, linking the business (and its associated risks) to its safety critical systems.
 Technology such as Supervisory Control and Data Acquisition (SCADA) provides capability to continually monitor and control OT but must be suitably designed to prevent risks from IT impacting OT.
 In Europe the Network and Information Systems (NIS) directive [9] mandates that operators of essential services (such as CNI) follow a set of 14 goal-oriented principles [10], focused on outcomes broadly based around risk assessment, cyber defence, detection and minimising impact.
 Safety critical systems have a history of significant global impacts when failure occurs in the control systems (e.g., Chernobyl, Fukushima), and the addition of connectivity to this environment has the potential to further increase the threat surface, introducing the additional risk elements of global politics and highly-resourced attackers (e.g., Stuxnet, BlackEnergy).
 Recent additions to this debate include the uptake and adoption of IoT devices, including, for example, smart tools on manufacturing shop-floors.
 These are a more recent example of an interface to safety critical systems that could offer a window for attackers to breach systems security.
 IoT security is in its infancy and the approach to risk management is yet to be completely understood.
-The cyber security of cyber-physical systems, including vulnerabilities, attacks and countermeasures is beyond the scope of this KA and is discussed in detail in the Cyber-Physical Systems Security CyBOK Knowledge Area [49].